Pinguecula: What It Is and How to Protect Your Eyes

 Pingueculae can be prevented by protecting your eyes from environmental factors and UV radiation.

-- Wear sunglasses to protect your eyes from harmful sunlight.
-Use sunglasses that block both UVA and UVB rays.
+- Use sunglasses to shield your eyes from harmful sun exposure.
+Opt for sunglasses that shield your eyes from both UVA and UVB rays.
 Additionally, sunglasses shield your eyes from dust, wind, and other particles.

 - Use Artificial Tears (eye drops) to prevent dryness and irritation.
 Keep your eyes moisturized.
 If you use eye drops more than four times per day, choose preservative-free versions to avoid irritation.